 This means OrientDB is completely full.
 It automatically switches to read-only mode.
 Write access will be deactivated until you upgrade to more space.
 Review the recommended steps in What to Do When the Database is Out of Disk Space.

-Note: Use this option at the discretion of your Operations team.
+Note: Adjust mount options at the discretion of your Operations team.

 At its core, Nexus Repository is a high-capacity I/O application that could potentially read and write a lion’s share of data.
 To avoid performance bottlenecks, it’s best to develop a storage strategy that best suits your organization’s needs.
 It could include team headcount, workflow, system architecture, and extent of repository usage.
 These factors impact how you will execute and oversee data storage resources.